quasarframework/quasar-framework.org/source/components/carousel.md

 The Carousel height is determined by the slide with biggest height.

+## Image Gallery Carousel

+If you want to create a carousel for images, please have a look at the [Image Gallery Carousel](http://quasar-framework.org/components/image-gallery.html#Image-Gallery-Carousel).

 ## Basic Carousel
 Basic Carousel.
 No controls.
 Just swipe between slides or use you mouse to drag slides to left or right.